YLTsai0609/CS239S_ML_System_Design/chp_2.md

 Just like a stacked model.

-A simple logistic regression based on two model input, give $\alpha, \beta$, then we don't need to retrain whole 2 model when we wanna optimized a better $\alpha, \beta$
+A simple logistic regression based on two model input, give $\alpha, \beta$, then we don't need to retrain whole 2 model when we wanna optimized a better $\alpha, \beta$, Or just a human control value!

 ## decouple helps a lot